incubyte/incubyte.github.io/content/blog/angularjs-migration.md

 ## Why You Need to Migrate from AngularJS to Angular

 Launched in 2010, AngularJS revolutionized frontend development with its two-way data binding and modular structure.
-However, performance issues started cropping up eventually because Google officially ended support for AngularJS which meant no more security patches, bug fixes, or feature updates.
+However, performance issues started cropping up eventually because Google officially ended support for AngularJS, which meant no more security patches, bug fixes, or feature updates.

 While the framework once dominated the single-page application landscape, the rapid pace of web technology has left AngularJS behind, making way for its more popular successor, Angular.